Criminal Justice: Law Enforcement

 • 3

 This course discusses the major social health issues involving drugs.
 Topics covered include the psychological aspects of drug involvement, the pharmacology of drugs, alcoholism, current rehabilitation practices, review of state and federal drug laws, and drug education programs at the national, state, and local levels.
-Placement at ENG 101 level strongly advised.
+Placement at ENG 101 level strongly recommended

 • CJS 117